nextpyp/pyp/docs/install/enable-login.rst

 Installation: Enable Multiple Users
 ===================================

-The `base installation instructions <./install-web.rst>`_ install complete working application for a single person.
+The `base installation instructions <./install-web>`_ install a complete working application for a single person.

 If, after you've installed the base application, you want to allow multiple people to access it,